home-assistant/home-assistant.io/source/_integrations/roku.markdown

 #### Obtaining Content IDs

-Content IDs vary between streaming providers in format but are often part of the website URL.
-Here are some tips for a few major streaming services:
+Content IDs are unique to each streaming service and vary in format but are often part of the video webpage URL.
+Here are some examples:

 | Service | App ID | URL Format | Content ID | Media Type
 | ------- | ------ | ---------- | ---------- | ---------- |